-Treatment is an exceptionally important part of recovering from addiction.
-And, unfortunately, it’s not as common as it should be — only 11 percent of the estimated 24.6 percent of Americans with substance use disorders get treatment.
+Treatment is an exceptionally important part of long-term addiction recovery.
+Unfortunately, it’s not as common as it should be — only 11 percent of the estimated 24.6 percent of Americans with substance abuse disorders get treatment.

-While this is alarming in itself, many individuals don’t know what treatment entails, even those who are a part of the addiction community.
+While this is alarming in itself, many individuals don’t know what a substance plan abuse treatment entails, even those who are a part of the addiction community.
 It’s regularly assumed that getting help means going to a detox program and perhaps inpatient rehabilitation for a few weeks and then everything will be fine.
 However, this is generally not the case.
-Detox and inpatient care are only the first steps in what is often a long process.
+Detox and inpatient rehab are only the first steps in what is often a long process.

 After successfully completing an inpatient program, the next step is outpatient care.
 Outpatient care is available in a few different forms, including partial hospitalization and intensive outpatient programs.
 Here is what you can expect in outpatient treatment following the successful conclusion of residential rehabilitation, including an average outpatient addiction treatment schedule.